-“I could literally go 10 minutes in any direction in town and say, ‘I’ve worked over here, or over there or over there,’” he said.
+“I can literally go 10 minutes in any direction in town and say, ‘I’ve worked over here, or over there and over there,’” he said.

 After 20 years in the industry, he’s done so many jobs he can’t remember them all.
 And though he didn’t realize it at the time, each one propelled his career forward, bringing him closer and closer to The Korte Company.